atreyasha/sentiment-argument-mining/docs/shankar_todos.md

         for global tracking, perhaps add sentiment analysis on jupyter notebook with shared dependencies

-    3.  update all information to indicate procedures and articles involved, so users can find relevant information

-    4.  include overview section in ./src to summarize all sentiment and argumentation techniques
+    3.  include overview section in ./src to summarize all sentiment and argumentation techniques

-    5.  possibily improve some variable naming conventions such as direct, and also use os.path.join for directory concatenation
+    4.  possibily improve some variable naming conventions such as direct, and also use os.path.join for directory concatenation

-    6.  push final paper and bibtex when all is done, add global references to results from paper
+    5.  push final paper and bibtex when all is done, add global references to results from paper

 2. Sequence encoding